 Tri-County Electric Cooperative is a not-for-profit electric provider.
 Capital Credits are just one benefit of cooperative membership.
-Each year, the Board of Directors will allocate margins for the fiscal year and evaluate the financial status to consider if a a retirement retire margins to the membership.
+Each year, the Board of Directors will allocate margins for the fiscal year and evaluate the financial status to consider a retirement of margins to the membership.

 Each year, the Board of Directors will allocate net margins, any funds remaining after all expenses are paid for the year, to the membership based on the fiscal year.
 Allocation is based on pro rata electric sales to each active member-owner during the calendar year over the total sales for the same period.